Life Settlement Companies

 Windsor Life Settlements

-One of the first things we noticed about Windsor was their organized and cohesive online resources, including a life settlement calculator, a primer on who qualifies for policies, and a list of cities and states where their brokers have a presence.
+One of the first things we noticed about Windsor was their extensive library of life settlement resources, including a life settlement calculator and a primer on who qualifies for policies.

 Genesis Life Settlements

-On top of that, they underwrite policies that oftentimes others won’t.
-What this means if if another broker/agent says you’re too young or your policy too small to be worthy submitting, Genesis will take it, and let the providers decide for themselves.
+On top of that, they underwrite policies that others won’t.
+If another broker says you’re too young or your policy is too small, Genesis will take your application and let the providers decide for themselves.

-Here’s our top 5 life and viatical settlement providers, again in no particular order.
+Here are our top 5 life and viatical settlement providers based on number of offers, again in no particular order.
 We’ve also highlighted the areas each performed best.
-Providers are life settlement companies that purchase policies.

 Magna Life Settlements

 - Clear and straightforward application process

 - Checklist for paperwork and application process

 - Licensed to do business in all 50 states